I’ve been noticing a theme coming up often in my coaching calls lately:

 - Sacral torsion

 It isn’t always easy to find someone with the right training, who can assess you for all of these things, but it can be done.

-Someone in my Facebook discussion group recently shared a story where she’d been doing exercises and wearing an SI belt for a year, only to switch PT’s and find out she had a sacral torsion.
+One of my readers recently shared a story where she’d been doing exercises and wearing an SI belt for a year, only to switch PT’s and find out she had a sacral torsion.
 That PT was able to adjust the sacral torsion and her pain diminished significantly, to the point where she stopped needing a belt.

 This type of story is exactly why I’m writing this post today.

 I myself found, throughout my journey, that when I was out of alignment– which, for most of my five-year journey, involved a posterior rotation of the hip bone— every little thing I would do would hurt.
 Walking, exercising… sitting… everything was painful.